nextflow-io/nextflow/docs/wave.md

 The above setting will allow the use of containers with *low* and *medium* vulnerabilities.
 Accepted values are `low`, `medium`, `high`, and `critical`.
 See [common vulnerabilities scoring system](https://en.wikipedia.org/wiki/Common_Vulnerability_Scoring_System) for more information about these levels.

 :::{note}
-Wave security scanning applies to any container used in your pipeline, irrespective it was built by Wave or accessed through it.
-The container scan automatically expires after one week, if containers is accessed again after 7 days or more the security scan is executed one more time.
+Wave's security scanning applies to any container used in your pipeline, whether it was built by Wave or simply accessed through it.
+The security scan automatically expires after one week.
+If a container is accessed again after 7 days or more, the scan will be re-executed.
 :::

 ### Run pipelines using Fusion file system